dabeaz/curio/docs/reference.rst

    exception if the task exited with an exception.
 The same as accessing ``TaskGroup.completed.result``.

+.. attribute:: TaskGroup.exception

+   The exception raised by the first task that completed (if any).
+   The same as accessing ``TaskGroup.completed.exception``.

 .. attribute:: TaskGroup.results

    A list of all results returned by tasks created in the group, ordered by task id.
 May raise an exception if one of the tasks exited with an exception.
 Typically used with the ``wait=all`` option to ``TaskGroup()``.

+.. attribute:: TaskGroup.exceptions

+   A list of all exceptions raised by tasks managed by the group.

 .. attribute:: TaskGroup.tasks